chromium/chromium/ios/web/public/js_messaging/README.md

 `JavaScriptFeature` subclass to call into the injected JavaScript and set the proper replacement value.

-### JavaScriptFeature::ExecuteJavaScript
+### JavaScriptFeature::CallJavaScriptFunction

-`JavaScriptFeature` exposes `protected CallJavaScriptFunction` APIs.
-These are to be used within specialized `JavaScriptFeature` subclasses in order to call into the injected JavaScript.
+`JavaScriptFeature` exposes protected `CallJavaScriptFunction` APIs.
+These are to be used within specialized `JavaScriptFeature` subclasses in order to call into injected JavaScript.

-This is necessary in order to ensure that the JavaScript execution occurs in the same content world which the features scripts were injected into.
+This is necessary in order to ensure that the JavaScript execution occurs in the same content world which the feature scripts were injected into.

 JavaScript injected by a `JavaScriptFeature` should not be called outside of the specialized `JavaScriptFeature` subclass.